sotnir/git-course/_episodes/05-remote-collaboration.md

 - "Understand how to pull changes from remote repository"
 - "Understand how to resolve merge conflicts"
 keypoints:
-- "`git pull` to integrate remote changes into local copy of repository"
 - "`git fetch` to get remote changes and allow inspecting any conflicts with the local commits before proceeding"
 - "`git merge` to overwrite local commits with the fetched remote changes"
+- "`git pull` executes both `fetch` and `pull`, to integrate remote changes into local copy of repository"
 ---

-### Pulling changes from a remote repository
+## Pulling changes from a remote repository

 When we have a remote repository, we can share it and collaborate with others, and we can also work from multiple locations, from a laptop at home